lucapette/web/main/content/writing/they-are-called-streaming-data-pipelines-right.md

 cat /dev/kafka/cluster1/topics/books | grep [.word_count > 20_000]
 ```

-By the time I had a working compiler and was ready to run my pipelines, I
+By the time I had a working compiler and was running my first TypeStream
-realized there's a second powerful idea hiding in plain sight here: a virtual
+pipelines, I realized there's a second powerful idea hiding in plain sight here:
+the virtual filesystem.

-filesystem.
-In UNIX, everything is a file.
-In TypeStream, everything is a
+> In UNIX, everything is a file.
+In TypeStream, everything is a stream.
-stream.

 It's obvious: the core metaphor doesn't work without a filesystem!

 Addressing data sources as filesystem paths felt so natural that I didn't
 immediately realize its profound implications.